dashpresshq/archaea/docs/installation/setup.md

 # Setup

-You will first need to create a folder to keep all the project artifacts like .env and configuration files and enter the folder.
+You will first need to create a folder to hold the project configurations.

 ```bash
 mkdir <project_name> && cd <project_name>